pub struct InferenceConfig {

 Convert inference config to llama CLI arguments.

-Returns a vector of argument strings suitable for passing to llama-cli or llama-server.
+Returns a vector of argument strings suitable for passing to llama-server.

 Uses the same flag names as llama.cpp: --temp, --top-p, --top-k, -n, --repeat-penalty.